 Students who choose to continue the subject in Year 9 develop skills in a wide range of technical areas including graphics, resistant materials and control systems.
 Projects typically take four to six weeks and provide a great foundation on which to take the subject further at GCSE.
 Students always create a wide range of useful or intriguing items, such as an audio docking station, robotics and even a marble maze.

 In Years 10 and 11, the GCSE course gives students the opportunity to develop their practical skills alongside understanding how things are made and controlled in the modern world.

 With a heavy coursework element, students enjoy the independence of working on their individual project.

 Starting in Year 10 with the basics and assuming no prior knowledge, students build up the theory and practical skills needed for the exam and the project.
-Covering topics about components, materials, manufacture, design and market influences, students will also improve their working knowledge of electronics and mechanical prototyping.
+Covering topics about ergonomics components, materials, manufacture, design and market influences, students will also improve their working knowledge of mechanical prototyping and CADCAM.

-In the middle of Year 10, they start on their individual project, on which about 60% of the total time will be spent.
-Working from a list of design briefs set, they can choose the type of project to undertake which might match with their personal interests or preferred skill-set.
-Typical projects might include sports-aids such as a ping pong ball launcher, or a Bluetooth keyless lock.
+At the end of Year 10, they start on their individual project.
+Working to a design context set by the exam board they can choose the type of project to undertake which might match with their personal interests or preferred skill-set.

 - Providing stretch

 Students wishing to take their learning further can carry out one of the optional investigations set each term, from researching why the I beam is so strong for carrying loads, to practising clearance/countersink holes.

 During Science Week, students can present their projects at the University of Cambridge Science Festival School Zone, as well as visit Engineering Departments and attend lectures.